bonsaiiV/ChunkAlign/README.md

-# ChunkAllign
+# ChunkAlign
-A Datapack to execute functions alligned to chunks.
+A Datapack to execute functions aligned to chunks.

 ## Description
 Aligns an armor stand with the chunk grid to have the chunk position (0.5, 0.5, 0.5).
 Furthermore it expands the marked chunks (armor stand with custom tags) into a rectangle (box) and aligns it with the resulting grid.